-Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal hours of business, Monday through Friday (Monday through Thursday in the summer), and for limited designated hours on Saturday, Sunday, and holidays.3 Facilities are maintained, and their security monitored, in the interest of students, staff, and faculty.
+Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal hours of business, Monday through Friday.
+During the summer, the College operates on a limited schedule consisting of Monday through Thursday.
+The College operates for limited designated hours on Saturday, Sunday, and holidays.
+Facilities are maintained, and their security is monitored, in the interest of students, staff, and faculty.
 Many cultural and athletic events held in College facilities, such as the Athletic Center and the Auditorium, are open to the public.
-Other facilities such as the bookstore, library, and cafe are also open to the public.
 Access to academic and administrative facilities on campus is limited to students, employees, and visitors for study, work, teaching, and conducting other College business.
 After-hours access may be obtained by using the intercom located by the entry door on Sixteenth Street by the Visitor's lot.
 Advanced notice of the need for after-hours access is appreciated when possible.
+This can be communicated directly to the Department of Public Safety via telephone at 215-751-8111.
 The College currently does not have any student housing facilities.